Chippin/magento-chippin/README.md

 ## Functionality

-The module will create a number of specific order status that will be used to track the progress of the order through the extended asynchronous payment flow with Chippin.
+The module will create a number of specific order statuses that will be used to track the progress of the order through the extended asynchronous payment flow with Chippin.
 You should ensure that you correctly filter orders that use the Chippin payment method when passing the details to your fulfillment system.
 You should only consider orders with the status label of "Chippin Paid" status code of "chippin_paid" to be paid in full and ready to dispatch.